WikiWikiWasp/Unix-Project-1/README.md

 ![Logo of the project](https://www.google.com/url?sa=i&rct=j&q=&esrc=s&source=images&cd=&cad=rja&uact=8&ved=0ahUKEwiv_9agupDSAhVl0oMKHeseCmsQjRwIBw&url=http%3A%2F%2Fwww.txstate.edu%2Fbobcatband%2Fmarching_band.html&bvm=bv.146786187,d.cGw&psig=AFQjCNEw-VaSajJQgyLDUMyIHquYG_UixQ&ust=1487191508307702)

-# Name of the project
+# Content Manager
-> Additional information or tagline
+> Unix Project 1 - Spring 2017

 A brief description of your project, what it is used for and how does life get awesome when someone starts to use it.